tknerr/bills-kitchen/README.md

 It also includes an evaluation copy of the awesome [Sublime Text 2](http://www.sublimetext.com/) editor.
 Please use it for evaluation purposes only (no commercial usage) or [buy a license](http://www.sublimetext.com/buy) if you like it!

 Bill's Kitchen itself is published under the MIT license.
-It is not "derivative work" but rather ["mere aggregation"](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation) of other software and thus -- to my best knowledge -- does not need to be licensed under GPL as well.
+It is not "derivative work" but rather ["mere aggregation"](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation) of other software and thus does not need to be licensed under GPL itself.